mattrussi/gitlab-com-runbooks/docs/logging/scaling.md

 ## Taking advantage of the new instances

-Addind more instances will help as Elasticsearch will start to move some shards on to the new instances.
+Adding more instances will help as Elasticsearch will start to move some shards on to the new instances.
 But, the number of instances being leveraged to ingest data will still be bottlenecked by the number of shards for indices.
 Therefore the indices need their shard value increased to match the number of instances in a zone.

+Even after these changes are made, it will take hours (if not a day or so) to have the cluster fully using the new resources.

 ### Increase Index Template number_of_shards